-Net cash provided by financing activities during the year ended December 31, 2018 primarily consists of capital raising activities through debt and equity financing.
-Net cash provided by financing activities increased \$2,898,000 during the year ended December 31, 2019, and was primarily attributable to the increased net proceeds of the follow-on offering and warrant exercises compared to the IPO.
+Net cash provided by financing activities during the years ended December 31, 2020 and 2019 primarily consist of capital raising activities through debt and equity financing.
+Net cash provided by financing activities decreased \$3,640,000 during the year ended December 31, 2020, and was primarily attributable to the lesser net proceeds of the registered direct offering, private placement, and warrant exercises compared to the public offering completed in 2019.